 Disclaimer: MCAT is a registered trademark of AAMC.
 BeMo and AAMC do not endorse or affiliate with one another.

-Sample MCAT Chemistry and Physics Questions
+MCAT Chemistry Practice Questions

 The heme enzyme indoleamine 2,3 dioxygenase (IDO) catalyzes Reaction 1, the first and rate-determining step of L-tryptophan (Compound 1) metabolism and is an important enzyme of the human immune system.